-Welcome to KatrinaAbbott.com, home of The Rosewoods, an exciting series of Young Adult books for readers who love fun, flirty love stories.
+Welcome to KatrinaAbbott.com, home of The Rosewoods, The Rosewoods Rock Star Series, and The Westwoods series, Young Adult books for readers who love fun, flirty love stories.

 Along for the Ride, Book 1